WordPress/openverse/.github/ISSUE_TEMPLATE/sentry_bug.md

 ---
 name: Sentry Bug
 about: Report a bug identifed by Sentry
-labels: "🛠 goal: fix, 🚦 status: awaiting triage"
+labels: "🛠 goal: fix, 🚦 status: awaiting triage, 🐛 tooling: sentry",
 title: "<Replace this with actual title>"
 ---